 As a photographer, it may make you a little nervous.
 The family may be big or small or too many for the frame.
 Whatever the case, this is one photograph that decorates the biggest and fanciest of all walls in the house and is kept for the longest time in memories.
 As a photographer, you must make this moment special.
 Take care of a few things and whoa!
 You just clicked an awesome family portrait.
 However, it is not as simple as a nursery rhyme.
 Perspiration in this case is directly proportional to expectations.

 To click a stunning family portrait, first make sure that the family ‘looks’ like a family.
 Simply clicking a group of people would not work.
 Make them dress up nicely for this occasion.
 Maybe you can choose a color scheme for the family or decide on a theme.
 This induces the element of harmony.
 They are family, this is a family portrait and you are clicking a group of happy people.

 Next, take care of the background.
 It may be anything that blends with the overall appeal of the family.
 It is not rare to find a few similar interests in all the family members.
 There may be a family where parents and children play guitar.
 Then why not select a background that ‘rocks’ your picture.

 Keep the aperture between f/8 to f/11 and ensure that either your shutter speed is slow or your ISO is a little higher than usual.
 The worst thing that can happen in a family portrait is shadows of one person falling on the other and so on.
-First and foremost duty in any case is to check for lighting.
+The first and foremost duty, in any case, is to check for lighting.
 It must not be straight over the head not at the back.